WICG/first-party-sets/FPS-tester-list.md

 ## How to submit

-1. On the First-Party Sets GitHub page, navigate to the document in the main table called ‘FPS-tester-list.md’
+1. On the Related Website Sets GitHub page, navigate to the document in the main table called ‘FPS-tester-list.md’

 1. Click the ‘pencil’ icon on the right side to edit the table and add your information
     1. Use the | to make sure that the information that you provide correctly shows up in each cell